vippsas/vipps-ecom-api/vipps-ecom-api.md

 ![Push notification](images/vipps-flow-device.png)

-Triggered by the payment initiation, the Vipps landing page will automatically detect if is being invoked on a phone, and whether Vipps is installed on the phone.
+Triggered by the payment initiation, the Vipps landing page will automatically detect if it is being invoked on a phone, and whether Vipps is installed on the phone.
 If Vipps is installed, Vipps will automatically be opened.

 #### Vipps installed